-In 2016, QMA contractually agreed to adhere to Japan’s Stewardship Code under an investment subadvisory agreement between QMA and PGIM Japan, pursuant to which QMA manages several equity portfolios.* This Statement represents QMA’s acceptance of this Code and its underlying principles as outlined below.
+In 2016, QMA contractually agreed to adhere to Japan’s Stewardship Code under an investment subadvisory agreement between QMA and PGIM Japan.
+This Statement represents QMA’s acceptance of this code and its underlying principles as outlined below.

 Institutional investors should have a clear policy on how they fulfill their stewardship responsibilities, and publicly disclose it.